-CONFIGURATION ELEMENT DESCRIPTION Code VUM10 Name Limit the connectivity between L Jpdate Manager and public patch r epositories.
-Description In a typical deployment, Update download patches.
-This connecti outside to the Update Manager s Manager connects to public patch on should be limited as much as po ystem. repositories on the Internet to ossible to prevent access from the Risk or Control Any channel to the Internet repre esents a threat.
-Recommendation Level Enterprise DMZ SSLF Parameters or Objects Configuration Configure a Web proxy for Update Manager, rather than directly connecting to the Internet.
+CONFIGURATION ELEMENT DESCRIPTION Code VUM10 Name Limit the connectivity between Update Manager and public patch repositories.
+Description In a typical deployment, Update Manager connects to public patch repositories on the Internet to download patches.
+This connection should be limited as much as possible to prevent access from the outside to the Update Manager system.
+Risk or Control Any channel to the Internet represents a threat.
+Recommendation Level Enterprise.
+DMZ.
+SSLF.

+CONFIGURATION ELEMENT DESCRIPTION Parameters or Objects Configuration Configure a Web proxy for Update Manager, rather than directly connecting to the Internet.
 Configure Update Manager to use the Download Service, and configure a Web server to transfer the files to the Update Manager server (semi-air-gap model).
 Configure Update Manager to use the Download Service, and use physical media to transfer the files to the Update Manager server (air-gap model).
 Test Check the proxy settings for Update Manager to make sure they are correct.
 Refer to the guide in the "Configuring Update Manager" chapter in the "Configure Update Manager Proxy Settings" section.
 Ensure that the Download Service is functioning and that the Update Manager server does not obtain patches directly from the Internet.
 Ensure that the Download Service is functioning and that the Update Manager server does not obtain patches directly from the Internet.